 "That wouldn't really be very good for my career," I explain.
 "I want to make my way in politics, not be eyecandy for The Lady.
 Look at Jeevas.
 Not that he has any hopes of bettering himself or making a difference, thank God, but he'd never get anywhere from the position he's in now.
 Everyone knows that he's just there for decoration and there's no respect for him."

-"When I first saw you at the funeral, I thought the same.
+"When I first saw you at the funeral, I thought you'd be the same.
 Yet another of The Lady's beautiful court jesters.
 It surprises me when I'm wrong."

 "I'm glad that I obliged."